-Border Between Austria and Slovakia
+Border between Austria and Slovakia

 Last updated: 19.02.2026 Reading time: 12 Minute(s)

-Entry requirements and border controls
+Entry regulations and border controls

 Well-known border crossings